-I don’t do a huge amount of consultancy these days – basically I’ll only do stuff that I really like and is socially useful.
-My daily rate varies depending on the client – huge corproate giants pay a lot more than tiny wee voluntary organisations (though not many corporate giants seem to want my services..).
+I do stuff that I really like/want to do and is socially useful.
+My daily rate varies depending on the client – huge corporate giants pay a lot more than tiny wee voluntary organisations (though not many corporate giants seem to want my services…).

 I specialise in the following areas:

 - Community Rail and Engaging with Communities

 - Rail and the Wider Policy Context

 - Corporate Social Responsibility in the Transport Sector

 - Linking rail, bus and other modes – with people in mind